Neeraj319/SchoolManagemetApp/README.md

-# school_managemet_app
+# School managemet App

+### Installation And Setup
--download python in your pc
+- download python in your pc

--download django with command pip install Django
+- download django with command pip install Django

--download the project or clone the repo in your pc using git
+- download the project or clone the repo in your pc using git

--download django-admin-honeypot with command pip install django-admin-honeypot
+- download django-admin-honeypot with command pip install django-admin-honeypot

--go to the folder and open your terminal and write command py manage.py runserver
+- go to the folder and open your terminal and write command py manage.py runserver

--to create a superuser type the command in your terminal (py manage.py createsuperuser)
+- to create a superuser type the command in your terminal (py manage.py createsuperuser)